EXPERIENCED WINNIPEG CRIMINAL LAWYER

 Winnipeg Criminal Defence Lawyer

-Having had conduct of hundreds of criminal cases, I leverage my legal knowledge and experience to fight aggressively to defend your rights and freedom.
+As an experienced Winnipeg criminal lawyer, I have conducted of hundreds of criminal cases.
+I leverage my legal knowledge and experience to fight aggressively to defend your rights and freedom.

 When you work with me, you can expect: